phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

     l2_weight  = 0,
 )

-# Controls the limit for how long our agent has to solve the enviroment
+# Controls the limit for how long our agent has to solve the environment
-# and how confident we are that it performes that well
+# and how confident we are that it performs that well
 max_episodes = 2000
 moving_average_window = 50